 Hello everyone, my name is Nicholas Robert Priest, but everyone just calls me Nick.
-I am 17 years old, and I am junior at Salesianum School in Wilmington, Delaware.
-Although I live in Delaware, I was born in South Bend, Indiana to two Notre Dame graduates, and two of the most influential people in my life were from Wisconsin (my mom and grandma), which has all resulted in me being a huge fan of the Packers, Bucks, Brewers, and Fighting Irish.
+I am 18 years old, and I am senior at Salesianum School in Wilmington, Delaware.
+Although I live in Delaware, two of the most influential people in my life were from Wisconsin (my mom and grandma), which has all resulted in me being a huge fan of the Packers, Bucks, and Brewers.
 Sorry, Eagles fans!

 My family is big--I’ve got my mom, my step-dad John, my younger brother Matthew, my two step-sisters Emily and Sami, our dog (a puggle named Hank who eats any and everything imaginable), and our cats, Kisses and Miracle.
 It gets a little crazy (especially during our family Wii sports games), but I love it.

 To keep active, I play football and basketball, and one of the things I enjoy doing most is playing video games.
 I love Madden, 2K, and even will dabble in Minecraft sometimes.
 I also enjoy playing many of the retro old-school Nintendo and Atari games.
 And, as I mentioned, we dug out our old Wii and love playing that as a family.

 My love of video games is probably genetic